GlaserSe/DNAm-qc-scores/README.md

 > hl.score(input)
 >
->-input: Name of the table including the one column with the TargetID followed by the beta values (samples are listed per column)
+>-input: Name of the table including one column with the TargetID followed by the beta values (samples are listed per column)
 >
 ### Example
 hl.score(input = data)